A female first time manager asking for details about the job

 Why Do First Time Managers Need Training in Talent Planning?

-Posted by BOLDLY
+Posted by Alexandra Lamb

 Stepping into a managerial role for the first time is an exciting milestone in anyone's career journey.
 However, the transition from an individual contributor to a manager comes with a unique set of challenges, one of which is learning how to take accountability for team talent planning.
-Talent and succession planning involves activities related to attracting, developing, and retaining skilled employees within a team or organisation, specifically with an eye to building and maintaining the capability the team needs to fulfil its remit.
+Talent and succession planning involves activities related to attracting, developing, and retaining skilled employees within a team or organisation, specifically with an eye to building and maintaining the capability the team needs to fulfill its remit.

 For example, if a team or business is undertaking growth, moving into a new product or market, or engaging with a new set of customers, it needs the right team with the right talents aligned to be successful.
 While new managers might possess strong technical skills, they often lack the necessary expertise in talent planning to keep these business needs aligned with their team hiring and development initiatives.